 - These mediation courses have consistently received the highest ratings by practicing attorneys, judges, psychologists and social workers who have attended the training.

 May I register for both Mediation and Family Mediation at the same time?

 Family mediation is offered once a year during the spring semester.
 If you are planning on taking Mediation the same semester, you may register for both, but you will be asked for an authorization code to register for Family mediation; it will only be given after having registered first for Mediation.
-Please email Margaret Harrington (firstname.lastname@example.org) to receive the code.
+Please contact Kyran Worrell, Supervisor Administrative Support, via email at firstname.lastname@example.org or phone at 505-277-0680 to receive the code.